 More importantly, this is the type of website users expect from a reputable seller.
 If you want to make prospective customers shop with you rather than the box stores, your website has to boast similar features.

 Is your website optimized for mobile users?
 If your answer is “no” or “I don’t know”, you’re already behind your competition.

 Translation: over half of your web traffic is now coming from mobile devices, and that number is still growing.
-Soon, it’s going to be closer to 100%
+These days, it’s moving even closer to 100%